uchicago-cs/cmsc22000/website/content/labs/lab4.md

 GDB, short for GNU Debugger, is a debugger for Unix-like systems and works for languages like C and C++.
 It essentially allows you to inspect and dissect your program as it is running, which is super helpful for finding errors.

 {{% warning %}}
+{{% md %}}
 There is also a fairly new GUI for GDB called [gdbgui](https://gdbgui.com/) which allows you to work with GDB through a browser-based interface, allowing you to better visualize the state of your program while you're debugging it.
-While the lab instructions are written for the terminal-based gdb, we encourage you to learn about gdbgui on your own *after* you've completed these labs (many of the concepts and commands we explore in this lab will make it easier to understand gdbgui).
-In particular, you may want to try to debug some of the programs in this lab using gdbgui (note: gdbgui is installed on the CS machines)
+While the lab instructions are written for the terminal-based gdb, we encourage you to learn about `gdbgui` on your own *after* you've completed these labs (many of the concepts and commands we explore in this lab will make it easier to understand `gdbgui`).
+In particular, you may want to try to debug some of the programs in this lab using `gdbgui` (note: `gdbgui` is installed on the CS machines)
+{{% /md %}}
 {{% /warning %}}

 Compile your program with the following command: